 Three questions on suicidal ideation, SH and suicide attempts were used to assess suicidality.
 These questions were: ‘Have you ever deliberately hurt yourself without wanting to take your life?’ (ii) ‘Have you ever thought about taking your life, even though you would not do it?’ (iii) ‘Have you ever made an attempt to take your life?’.
-These equate to non-suicidal SH, SI and a suicide attempt.
+These equate to terminology of non-suicidal SH, SI and a suicide attempt.
 Each question measured lifetime rate and frequency in the past year.
-Adolescents were also asked about whether they accessed help or support after a suicide attempt, how easy it was to get, who they approached and whether they felt the support had helped.
+Adolescents were also asked about whether they accessed help or support after a suicide attempt, if so, how easy it was to get, who they approached and whether they felt the support had helped.

-Among the adolescents surveyed in MWS-2 (n=10,459), 23% (2406) reported SH with 42% (1011, 10% total sample) did so in the last year and 23% (5% total) in the last six months.
+Among the adolescents surveyed in MWS-2 (n=10,459), 23% (n= 2406) reported SH with 42% (n= 1010, 9.7% total sample) having self-harmed in the last year.
+23% (n= 553, or 5% total sample) had SH in the last six months and 19% (n= 457 or 4.4% total sample) in the previous month.
 In general, females were found to be more likely to report SH in comparison to males (26% vs 18%).
-Rates of SH increased by school year, ranging from 15% of males and 17% of females in year 1, increasing to 18% of males and 31% of females in year 6.
+Rates of SH increased by school year, ranging from 15% of males and 17% of females in year 1, increasing to 18% of males and 31% of females by year 6.
 Individuals who reported SH were also more likely to be in the moderate, severe, or very severe categories for self-reported depression and anxiety, also measured.

-With regards to suicidal ideation, 41% (4287) had SI, or thoughts about taking their own life at some point, but would not do it and 45% of those (1929 or 18% total sample) had SI in the past year Similarly, to SH, 46% of females were more likely to report SI than males which was reported at 34%
+With regards to suicidal ideation, 41% (n = 4287) had SI, or thoughts about taking their own life at some point but would not do it.45% of those (1929 or 18.4% total sample) had SI in the past year, 21% (900 or 8.6% total sample) in the previous 6 months.
+7.8% of the total sample (n= 815) reported having SI in the previous month.
+Similarly, to SH, females (46%) were more likely to report SI than males (34%).

+The MWS also enquired whether at any point the young person had ever made ‘an attempt to take (their) life?’.
+6% (n= 628) of the respondents answered affirmatively and of those, almost half (49%) were in the last year and 9% (or fewer than 1% total sample) in the last month.

+MWS also enquired about help seeking and 43% reported having received help post SH.
+However, this was experienced as ‘difficult’ or ‘very difficult’ in 40% cases.
+Most help was sought form family or friends (41%), followed by non-hospital professional groups (23%).
+Only 2% of the sample reported presentation at a hospital.

 The study identified risk factors associated with increased risk of SH.
 These included self-reported harmful or hazardous drinking, possible alcohol dependence, or moderate, substantial, or severe drug use.
 Youth who engaged in SH were also more likely to report low support from a special adult, lower self-esteem, increased avoidant coping behaviour and lower levels of resilience than peers who did not engage in SH.